reasonwithoutrestraint/site/Original/Metaethical Overview.md

 The metaphysical relation between normative truth and normative judgments.
 Are the truth-condition of normative judgments attitude-independent?

-(assuming descriptivism)
+1. Constructivism:
+    - Components:

-1. Constructivism: there are no normative facts.
-Normative truth is a construction of our normative judgments.
-Normative propositions can only be true contextualized to a given set of normative propositions.
+        - There are no normative facts.
+        - Normative truth is a construction of our normative judgments.
+        - Normative propositions can only be true contextualized to a given set of normative propositions.
+        - Analogy: legal truth is a construction of legislature.
     - Variations:
         - Humean constructivism: there are no constituitive necessary propositions that must feature in one's set of normative judgments.
         - Kantian constructivism: there are some constiuitive necessary propositions.